spree/spree/guides/content/developer/core/products.md

 Every single product has a master variant, which tracks basic information such as a count on hand, a price and a SKU.
 Whenever a product is created, a master variant for that product will be created too.

-Master variants are automatically created along with a product and exist for the sole purpose of having a consistent API when associating variants and <%= link_to "line items", :orders, "line-items" %>.
+Master variants are automatically created along with a product and exist for the sole purpose of having a consistent API when associating variants and [line items](orders#line-items).
 If there were no master variant, then line items would need to track a polymorphic association which would either be a product or a variant.

 By having a master variant, the code within Spree to track  is simplified.